elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/014-duck-typing.md

 end
 ```

-With this final version, we preserve all the benefits of the previous duck typing example, but we can work with objects that have dishonest `respond_to?()` methods.
-Unfortunately, the cost for such flexibility includes code that is a bit less pleasant to read and is almost certainly going to run slower than either of our previous implementations.
-Using the exception system for control flow doesn't come cheap, even if theoretically this is the most 'pure' form of type checking we can do.
+With this final version, we preserve all the benefits of the previous duck
+typing example, but we can work with objects that have dishonest `respond_to?()`
+methods.
+Unfortunately, the cost for such flexibility includes code that is less
+pleasant to read and is almost certainly going to run slower than either of our
+previous implementations.
+Using the exception system for control flow isn't cheap,
+even if this is the most 'pure' form of type checking we can do.

 While we've talked about the benefits and drawbacks of each of these approaches, I haven't given any direct advice on whether one way of doing type checking is better than the others, simply because there is no simple answer to that question.

-I will try to paint a clearer picture in the next article by showing several realistic examples of why duck typing can come in handy.
-Until then, I'd like to leave you with a few things to think about.
+I will paint a clearer picture in the next article by showing several
+realistic examples of why duck typing can come in handy.
+Until then, I will
+leave you with a few things to think about.

 ### Questions / Study Topics